Sign and send this open letter to members of the Pennsylvania House of Representatives.

 "Dear Members of the Pennsylvania House of Representatives,

-Last year 78 Pennsylvanians were shot and killed by a domestic abuser armed with a gun.
+Last year 78 Pennsylvanians were shot and killed in domestic violence-related incidents.
 We know from research that the presence of a gun in a domestic violence situation makes it five times more likely that a woman will be killed.
 And yet, there are dangerous gaps in Pennsylvania law that allow domestic abusers easy access to guns.

 Women, children, police officers, and other Pennsylvanians in our community are put at risk every day in our state, but as a state legislator you can do something to help save lives and end the terror for families.

 In March of this year, the Pennsylvania State Senate stood with survivors of domestic violence and with the majority of Pennsylvanians when they unanimously voted for legislation to protect domestic violence survivors from abusers armed with guns.